ctgovea/blog/content/blog/friendly-guide-to-deploying-ios-testflight/index.md

 -------
 ## Building the app

-Add a build lane to your Fastfile
+Add a build lane to your Fastfile.
+We'll do 2 things here: getting the certificates from the match repo and building the application.

 ```ruby
 desc 'Fetch code signing secrets.
 Build the iOS application.'